Scorecard

 What to inspect: whether water and cost increases correspond to meaningful stress reduction.

-The goal is not simply to minimize cost or water.
+The goal is not to minimize cost or water in isolation.
 The goal is to spend them when they buy meaningful stress reduction.

 Journal and lessons